rainy-dayz/books-clone/README.md

 7. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.

 ## To-dos/Future Features
-- Allowing the user to like a review
+- Allowing the user to view previous orders
-- Allowing the user to make a wishlist
+- Allowing the user to make multiple wishlists